microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.HotAttribute.md

 Attribute for declaring a hot monitor state.
 A monitor that is in a hot state violates a liveness property.

-Attribute for declaring a hot monitor state.
-A monitor that is in a hot state violates a liveness property.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]
 protected sealed class HotAttribute : Attribute